Jacoboon/GameWatcher/GameWatcher-Platform/docs/design/Pack-Settings-Overrides.md

 - Tooltip shows: "Pack Override: [value] (Your Default: [value])"
 - User can toggle individual overrides on/off

-### AuthorStudio: Pack Builder Settings Editor
+### AuthorStudio: New "Studio Settings Overrides" Tab

-Add a new section in AuthorStudio Settings tab:
+Add a new dedicated tab for Player Settings Overrides (separating it from AuthorStudio's own settings):

+**Tab Structure:**
+- Discovery
+- Speakers
+- Voice Lab
+- Pack Builder
+- **Studio Settings Overrides** ← NEW
+- **Author Studio Settings** ← RENAMED from "Settings"

+**UI Layout:**

 ```
-┌─ Player Settings Overrides (for this pack) ──────────────┐
+┌─ Studio Settings Overrides ──────────────────────────────┐
 │                                                           │
-│ Define recommended player settings for optimal playback. │
+│ Configure recommended player settings for this pack.     │
+│ These will be suggested to users when loading your pack  │
+│ in GameWatcher Studio (Player).                          │
 │                                                           │
 │ [✓] Override Capture Settings                            │
 │     Target FPS: [15] (1-60)                               │